Rust web frameworks have subpar error reporting

 all your extractors, request handlers and middlewares.
 The two approaches are fundamentally equivalent.

-What's stored inside Extensions
+What's stored inside Extensions has to

 be clonable.
-This can be solved by wrapping the original error inside an Arc
+This can be solved by wrapping the original error inside an Arc.

 There's another issue with failures in Actix Web middlewares, but it'd take forever to get